TheNooB4/PyGPT/README.md

 <h1>README.md for PyGPT</h1>

 <p>About PyGPT:</p>
 <p>This is a python-based ChatGPT and a text to image tool.
 Do you have any question?
 AskGpt or you need a photo you can't find on google?...
-Create one, Just type how you want your image to be and see the magic.</p>
+Create one, Just type how you want your image to be and see the magic.

+Currently supporting Android (Termux).
+I may work on Linux support</p>

 <p>To run the tool, you will need to install the following packages:</p>